 The results can also tell them if the blood cells in your bone marrow are cancerous.

 Information about these gene changes is very important.
-It’s these cytogenetic tests that will tell your doctors what subtype of ALL (B cell, T cell or Philadelphia positive) you have, and therefore what your treatment is likely to be.
+It’s these cytogenetic tests that will tell your healthcare team what type of ALL you have (B-cell or T-cell, Philadelphia positive or negative), and therefore what your treatment is likely to be.

 Liver function tests